bandyopd/Functional-SPD/README.md

+## Description

-R codes for simulation studies with small (n,d,p) can be found here.
-Explnations of codes are given in the codes.
+R code for simulation studies for small (n,d,p) can be found here.
 One can easily modify the codes for larger (n,d,p).
-The fortran dll files were created from some fortran codes that implement the SBF methods.
-Please understand that the fortran codes cannot be distributed until I creat an R package.
+The fortran .dll files were created from some fortran codes that implement the SBF methods.
+The .dll files will later integrated within a forthcomong R package.

 Simulation 1: